gdsfactory/gdsfactory/README.md

 ## Plugins

-We moved plugins to a separate [repo](https://github.com/gdsfactory/gplugins)
+Plugins are hosted in a separate [repo](https://github.com/gdsfactory/gplugins) and installed as part of gdsfactory.
+Notice that plugins allow you to interface with different tools and some of them need to be installed separately.

 ## Getting started